tigraqwerty/phone-catalog/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+its a simple TestRunner of react Jest

 ### Break down into end to end tests

-Explain what these tests test and why
+for load test need to run command

 ```
-Give an example
+npm run test
 ```